If You're Depositing in Malaysia

 |---|---|

-For those who want to hold assets in USD, a foreign currency account is one option.
+A foreign currency account is one option for those who want to hold assets in USD.
 However, there are some points to be aware of.

 Can Japanese nationals open an FD?

-Can I open an FD without a regular account?
+Can I open an FD on its own?

 What is the minimum deposit amount?

-Is the interest earned on an FD subject to tax?
+Is interest earned on an FD subject to tax?

 Can I make an early withdrawal?

-Can I use money sent from Wise to open an FD?
+Can money sent via Wise be used for an FD?

-Can I maintain my FD after returning to Japan?
+Can I keep my FD running after returning to Japan?

-With the yen weak now, should I save in RM?
+With the yen weakening, should I deposit in RM?

 Summary |Separate your everyday account from your savings account

-When saving in Malaysia,do not decide based on interest rate aloneis key.
+When depositing in Malaysia,don't decide based on interest rate aloneβ that's the key.

 Basic approach to depositing

-- βPut funds you won't use immediately into an FD(check the interest rate, term, and early withdrawal conditions)
+- βPut funds you won't use soon into an FD(check the interest rate, term, and early-withdrawal conditions)

-- βFor large sums, also check foreign currency accounts and Priority banking requirements
+- βFor large sums, also check foreign currency account options and Priority banking conditions

 - βIf you plan to return to Japan, also consider exchange rates and remittance routes

-In conclusion, the clearest way to organise your finances is to separate your "everyday account" from your "savings account".
+In conclusion, the clearest approach is to think of your "everyday account" and your "savings account" as two separate things.

-Account opening requirements, interest rates, and other conditions are subject to change.
+Bank account opening requirements and interest rates are subject to change.
 In Malaysia, the information provided may also vary depending on the branch or staff member.
-This article is based on information available at the time of writing; please be sure to confirm directly with each bank before making any decisions.
+This article is based on information available at the time of writing; please always confirm directly with each bank and make decisions at your own discretion.